berzerk0/GitPage/index.md

 ## From "What is a CTF" to Your First Root Flag

+A two part series that can take you from having never heard of CTFs or running Linux to capturing your first root flag in a matter of hours.
+Turbo-start your CTF Skills!

 * [Part One - Setting Up Kali and Bulldog VMs](FirstCTF_1of2_InfoAndSetup.md) - 17 Jan 2018
 * Part Two: In Progress